A to Z Guides Blog

 Campaign against those not Wearing a Helmet continues

-During the second week of September (8 – 14 September), the “Zero tolerance for not wearing a helmet” campaign by the Greek Police, which is aimed at universal compliance by drivers and passengers of two-wheelers, as well as ATV’s and users of Light Personal Electric Vehicles (electric scooters), 2,600 violations were confirmed by drivers as well as violations by passengers, with s total of 23,295 checks carried out across the country.
+The “Zero tolerance for not wearing a helmet” campaign by the Greek Police continues, aimed at universal compliance among drivers and passengers of two-wheelers, as well as ATVs and Light Personal Electric Vehicles (electric scooters).

-Throughout this summer, Police Departments across the country are conducting strict checks on motorcycles, motorcycle rental businesses, tourists on rented bikes and ATVs and professional delivery bikes and their employers.
+Throughout this summer, Police Departments across the country will be conducting strict checks on motorcycles, motorcycle rental businesses, tourists on rented bikes and ATVs and professional delivery bikes and their employers.

 – 350 euro fine and withdrawal of driving license for 30 days for the two/four-wheel vehicle driver (The same sanctions apply to the driver who does not ensure the safety of the passenger).